The ammount of face-to-face time young people have with the rest of the family group has huge impact on their mental health.

 Family eating habits have changed due to lifestyle changes in our society and the ever increasing growth and influence of technology.
-This change in the way families fuel themselves affects many things, not just our physical health and nutrition but mood, energy, behaviour and growth.
-Even our ability to concentrate is affected and these areas are negatively impacted by increased intake of junk food and the additives that make convenience meals so quick to get them from the freezer to the stomach.
+This change in the way families fuel themselves affects many things, not just our physical health and nutrition, but mood, energy, behaviour and growth.
+Even our ability to concentrate is affected and these areas are negatively impacted by increased intake of junk food and additives that make convenience meals so quick to get them from freezer to stomach.

-How we eat as a family is equally as important too.
-The amount of face-to-face time young people have with the rest of the family group has a huge impact on their mental health.
+How we eat as a family is equally important too.
+The amount of face-to-face time young people have with the rest of the family group has huge impact on their mental health.
 This is because meal times eaten together on a daily basis become a key place for children to connect together with parents and each other.
-It’s a place where they learn to listen to each other and also voice what’s going on with them.
+It’s a place where they learn to listen to each other and also give voice to things that either concern or engage them.

 All of our courses are run by experienced health care professionals who also happen to be fully qualified mum and dads in their own right and know first-hand that meal times aren’t always easy.
 Courses are designed and implemented by a trained Health Psychologist (BPS registered).